 - 3/4 cup buttermilk

 - Take butter and cut it up into small cubes.
-In a small bowl add a handful of flour and then add butter, mix around so butter is coated in flour.
-Add butter to food processor and pulse a few times to finely chop it up.
+Add butter to a bowl, along with a small handful of flour, and mix the butter so it's fully coated with flour.
+Add butter to the food processor and pulse a few times to chop it up.

-- Add in buttermilk and chopped jalapeno, continue to mix until dough mixture forms.
-Knead dough with your fingers for 2 minutes.
+- Remove the dough from the food processor and add to a large bowl.
+Add in buttermilk and chopped jalapeño, mixing to fully combine.
+Knead the dough with your hands for 2 minutes.

 - Put biscuits on greased baking sheet.
-Bake for 13-15 minutes or until the bottoms turn slightly brown.
+Bake for 13-15 minutes, or until the bottoms turn slightly brown.
+Serve and enjoy!